JaxonTerrace22/ecen-361-stm32-lab-02-JaxonTerrace22-public/Documentation/Assignment.md

 Once you have all three LEDs blinking properly, answer the following questions:

 1. How fast does D1 turn on/off? [*answer here*]
+LED_D1 toggles at a speed of 1 second (500ms on, 500ms off)

-2. Do all LEDs toggle at *exactly* the same time? [*answer here*]
+2. Do all LEDs toggle at *exactly* the same time? [*answer here*] No, LED_D2 toggles at 500ms, and LED_D3 toggles at 250ms.
+However, since they are at intervals of half of eachothers time, they will inevitably have synchronous moments.
 ## Part 2: Changing the clock tree

 Change the clock tree to adjust the rates at which the LEDs blink.